 Management fees are based on the net asset value of the Funds and are calculated and accrued daily and paid monthly.
 Management fees are paid to the Manager in consideration for providing, or arranging for the provision of, management, distribution, and portfolio advisory services.
 Advertising and promotional expenses, office overhead expenses related to the Manager's activities, trailing commissions and the fees of the portfolio sub-advisors are paid by the Manager out of the management fees received from the Funds.
-The maximum annual management fee expressed as a percentage of the average net asset value for each series of units of the Fund is reported in footnote Maximum Chargeable Management Fee Rates on the Statement of Comprehensive Income.
-For Series O units, management fees are negotiated with and paid by, or as directed by, unitholders, or dealers and discretionary managers on behalf of unitholders.
+The maximum annual management fee expressed as a percentage of the average net asset value for each class or series of units of the Fund is reported in footnote Maximum Chargeable Management Fee Rates on the Statements of Comprehensive Income.
+For Class O, Series O, Class OT6 and Class OH units, management fees are negotiated with and paid by, or as directed by, unitholders, or dealers and discretionary managers on behalf of unitholders.

-The Manager pays the operating expenses of the Funds (other than fund costs) in respect of each issued series of units, except Series O units, in exchange for the payment by the Funds of a fixed rate administration fee to the Manager with respect to those series of units (a Fixed Administration Fee).
-The Manager pays the Fund's operating expenses that are not fund costs allocated to Series O units of the Fund.
-The operating expenses (other than fund costs) may include, but are not limited to, operating and administrative costs; regulatory fees; audit, and legal fees and expenses; trustee, safekeeping, custodial, and any agency fees; and investor servicing costs and costs of unitholder reports, prospectuses, Fund Facts, and other reports.
-The fixed administration fee will be equal to a specified percentage of the net asset value of the series units of the Funds, calculated and accrued daily and paid monthly.
-The fixed administration fee charged for each series of the Funds is reported in the footnote Fixed Administration Fee on the Statement of Comprehensive Income.
-The fixed administration fee payable by the Funds may, in any particular period, exceed or be lower than the expenses we incur in providing such services to the Funds.
+The Manager pays the operating expenses of the Funds (other than fund costs) in respect of each issued class and series of units, except Class O units, Series O units, Class OT6 units and Class OH units, in exchange for the payment by the Funds of a fixed rate administration fee to the Manager with respect to those classes of units (a Fixed Administration Fee).
+The Manager pays the Fund's operating expenses that are not fund costs allocated to Class O units, Series O units, Class OT6 units and Class OH units of the Fund.
+The operating expenses (other than fund costs) may include but are not limited to, operating and administrative costs; regulatory fees; audit, and legal fees and expenses; trustee, safekeeping, custodial, and any agency fees; and investor servicing costs and costs of unitholder reports, prospectuses, Fund Facts, and other reports.
+The fixed administration fee charged for each class or series of the Funds is reported in the footnote Fixed Administration Fee on the Statements of Comprehensive Income.
+The fixed administration fee payable by the Funds, may, in any particular period, exceed or be lower than the expenses we incur in providing such services to the Funds.

 In addition to the management fees and fixed administration fees, the Funds are responsible for fund costs, which include, but are not limited to, all fees and expenses relating to the Independent Review Committee and expenses associated with borrowing and interest.
-Transaction costs, which can include brokerage fees, spreads, commissions and all other securities transaction fees, are also paid by the Funds.
+Transaction costs which can include brokerage fees, spreads, commissions and all other securities transaction fees are also paid by the Funds.

 The Manager may, in some cases, waive all or a portion of the management fee and/or the fixed administration fee paid by the portfolios.
-The decision to waive some or all of the management fee and or the fixed administration fee is at the Manager's discretion and may continue indefinitely or may be terminated at any time without notice to unitholders.
+The decision to waive some or all of the management fee and/or the fixed administration fee is at the Manager's discretion and may continue indefinitely or may be terminated at any time without notice to unitholders.
 Operating expenses payable by the Manager or by the Funds as part of the fund costs may include services provided by the Manager or its affiliates.

-At its sole discretion, the Manager may stop waiving the fixed administration fee and/or waiving management fees at any time.
-The fixed administration fee and/or management fees waived by the Manager are disclosed on the Statement of Comprehensive Income.
+At its sole discretion, the Manager may stop waiving of fixed administration fee and/or waiving management fees at any time.
+The fixed administration fee and/or management fees waived by the Manager are disclosed on the Statements of Comprehensive Income.